 Open the application and navigate to "File", "Import", then "Model".
 Locate and select your file to import it.
 Select import and it should appear alongside the rest of the original characters or objects models which you can remove if needed.
 If you want to view animations for the sake of testing what the rig looks like, you can do file > import > animation > and locate the extracted animation folder and choose one to your liking.

-7. Texture Replacement & Material EditingThe way textures are currently set up in Ultimate are somewhat limited to due to having to use pre-existing materials.
-Each material has a set of textures assigned to it and their own unique set of parameters that decide effects like how bright or dark a diffuse will appear.
+7. Texture Replacement & Material EditingIn Smash Ultimate, every model requires at least one material to function.
+Each material has a set of textures assigned to it that can be picked from the character's model folder, and each material uses its own unique set of parameters and flags that decide effects like how bright or dark a texture will appear.

 Eye materials, such as EyeL - EyeRL in many characters, use a base texture for the eye itself and then overlay the pupil as a seperate texture by using the 2nd UV layer, which allows the pupil to move independently.
 You'll want to make sure ExportUVSet1 is set to True in the export options menu under the Mesh Panel if you plan to use the Eye material for your eye mesh, but some characters don't use this method.

-Unfortunately, since FBX export is bugged for Blender users of StudioSB implementing moving eyes won't work unless you use DAE file imports over SMD file imports.
-DAE is known to break however and should only be used in cases where it is necessary.
-If you're not replacing or changing the eyes of the base character you won't have to worry about this.
+Unfortunately, since FBX export is bugged for Blender users of StudioSB, implementing moving eyes won't work unless you use DAE file imports over SMD file imports.
+DAE is recommended as your model import's export option anyways, so you should be fine if DAE works as it should.

 For example, this is Palutena's material list found in the Mesh Panel of StudioSB.